 Many believe clay tiles are only available in a single terracotta color.

 While this was true for traditional clay tiles, modern versions are available in various colors, including browns, greys, reds, and more.

 While clay roofs have many advantages, they also have a few disadvantages you should know before deciding.

-One of the most significant drawbacks for homeowners and commercial roofing is the cost.
-Clay tiles are a significantly more expensive option than several other alternatives available on the market.
+Clay tiles are a significantly more expensive than several other alternatives available on the market.

 2. Susceptible to Heavy Winds

 Clay tiles may be weather-resistant but do not stand up against heavy winds well.

 As a result, they are susceptible to damage from high winds, causing future roof repairs.